How to Make a Day in the Life Video

 - Create a landing page that is targeted to a specific candidate audience, and share the video there along with engaging copy and photos.

 - We like this example from Deloitte.
-It targets students and graduate students with culture content including a tab for a day-in-the-life video.
+It targets students and graduate students with culture content including a tab for a day in the life video.

 Get started creating a day in the life video

-Creating Day-in-the-Life videos are great employee storytelling vehicles because they can balance information about a job with broader cultural elements.
+Creating day in the life videos are great employee storytelling vehicles because they can balance information about a job with broader cultural elements.
 When you create engaging snapshots into a typical day, you’re educating candidates about what it’s like to work in that job, at your company.

 Need help?
 Get in touch with our team to learn more!